karlredman/dirp/README.md

 Author: [Karl N. Redman](https://karlredman.github.io/)

+# Note: This project is horribly broken at the moment.
+I's going through a rewrite process as of (4/25/2018)....
+I'll update info as soon as possible.

 dirp is a bash script meant to be sourced in your .bashrc file to help manage the `dirs`, `pushd`, `popd` builtin functions of bash shell.
 If ever you wanted to harness the power of dirs/pushd/popd than this is a good place to start.
 While there isn't much here in the way of originality you may find this tool useful because of it's amalgamation of utility.
 Let's face it, dirs/pushd/popd is powerful, we all know it, but it's so darn hard to make it work for us.
 Hopefully this project will help.
 You are a command line warrior.
 Now take charge and control your contextual working directory space too!

 ## Features: